bryanwb/monitoring-fao/operations/slides.md

 * SOA requires better monitoring
 * Make decisions based on data
 * What are your KPI's doing today?
-* What are your KPI's doing right now?a
+* What are your KPI's doing right now?